-The majority of employees of the Commission are covered by a retirement plan through the South Carolina Retirement System (SCRS), a cost-sharing multiple-employer defined benefit pension plan administered by the Retirement Division of the South Carolina Public Employee Benefit Authority (PEBA), a public employee retirement system.
+The majority of employees of the Commission are covered by a retirement plan through the South Carolina Retirement System (SCRS), a cost-sharing multiple-employer defined benefit pension plan administered by the Retirement Benefits Division of the South Carolina Public Employee Benefit Authority (PEBA).
 Generally, all full-time or part-time equivalent State employees in a permanent position are required to participate in and contribute to the SCRS as a condition of employment unless exempted by law as provided in Section 9-1-480 of the South Carolina Code of Laws, as amended, or are eligible and elect to participate in the State Optional Retirement Program (ORP).
-The SCRS plan provides life-time monthly retirement annuity benefits to members as well as disability, survivor options, annual benefit adjustments, death benefits, and incidental benefits to eligible employees and retired members.
+The SCRS plan provides life-time monthly retirement annuity benefits to eligible members as well as disability, survivor options, annual benefit adjustments, and incidental death benefits to eligible employees and retired members.

-The Retirement Division maintains five independent defined benefit plans and issues its own publicly available CAFR, which includes financial statements and required supplementary information.
-A copy of the separately issued CAFR may be obtained by writing to the South Carolina Public Employee Benefit Authority, P.O.
-Box 11960, Columbia, South Carolina 29211-1960.
-Furthermore, the Retirement Division and the five pension plans are included in the State of South Carolina's CAFR.
+The Retirement Benefits Division maintains five independent defined benefit plans and issues its own publicly available Comprehensive Annual Financial Report (CAFR), which includes financial statements and required supplementary information.
+A copy of the separately issued CAFR may be obtained by writing to the South Carolina Public Employee Benefit Authority, PO Box 11960, Columbia, South Carolina 29211-1960.
+Furthermore, the Retirement Benefits Division and the five pension plans are included in the State of South Carolina's CAFR.

 Under the SCRS, Class II members are eligible for a full service retirement annuity upon reaching age 65 or completion of 28 years of credited service regardless of age.
-Employees who first became members of the SCRS after June 30, 2012 are considered Class III members and are eligible for a full service retirement annuity upon reaching age 65 or upon meeting the rule of 90 requirement (i.e., the members age plus the years of service add up to a total of at least 90).
-The benefit formula for full benefits effective since July 1, 1989 for the SCRS is 1.82 percent of an employee's average final compensation (AFC) multiplied by the number of years of credited service.
+Employees who first became members of the SCRS after June 30, 2012 are considered Class III members and are eligible for a full service retirement annuity upon reaching age 65 or upon meeting the rule of 90 requirement (i.e., the member's age plus the years of service add up to a total of at least 90).
+The benefit formula for full service retirement annuity effective since July 1, 1989 for the SCRS is 1.82 percent of an employee's average final compensation (AFC) multiplied by the number of years of credited service.
 For Class II members, AFC is the average annual earnable compensation during 12 consecutive quarters and includes an amount for up to 45 days termination pay at retirement for unused annual leave.
 For Class III members, AFC is the average annual earnable compensation during 20 consecutive quarters and termination pay for unused annual leave at retirement is not included.
 Early retirement options with reduced benefits are available as early as age 55 for Class II members and age 60 for Class III members.
 Class II members are vested for a deferred annuity after five years of earned service.
-Class III members are vested for a deferred annuity after five years of earned service.
+Class III members are vested for a deferred annuity after eight years of earned service.
+Members qualify for a survivor's benefit upon completion of 15 years of credited service (five years effective January 1, 2002).